Keep personal files out of your project .gitignore

 Two kinds of ignored files

-There are really two different lists:
+There are two different lists:

 - Files the project creates.